ASTR 1210 (O'Connell) Study Guide

 preferentially absorb infrared radiation and reflect it

 back to the surface, thereby reducing radiative cooling.
-See sketch
+See the sketch

 above right (click for enlargement).